Simple and accurate complete elliptic integrals for the full range of modulus

 The key finding is the ability to compute the integrals with exceptional accuracy on both limits of elliptical conditions.
-For example, orbit of the Earth is almost circular with eccentricity of only 0.0167 \cite{NASA_EarthFactSheet}.
-This is a favorable condition for the propose $E(k)$.
-Knowing the semi-major axis of the Earth, one can compute the orbital path distance, which is a circumference of an ellipse.
-The proposed $E(k)$ would produce error of only 7.4 centimeters, out of roughly 0.94 million kilometers that the Earth traverses around the Sun.
+For example, the orbit of the Earth is almost circular with an eccentricity of only 0.0167 \cite{NASA_EarthFactSheet}.
+This is a favorable condition for the proposed $E(k)$.
+Knowing the semi-major axis of the Earth, one can compute the orbital path distance, which is the circumference of an ellipse.
+The proposed $E(k)$ would produce an error of only 7.4 centimeters, out of roughly 0.94 million kilometers that the Earth traverses around the Sun.

-Aside from the obvious applications, they are also useful in analyzing exact solutions of a nonlinear pendulum and computing exact inverse of $K$, which are the subjects of the following discussions.
+Aside from the obvious applications, they are also useful in analyzing exact solutions of a nonlinear pendulum and computing the exact inverse of $K$, which are the subjects of the following discussions.